Reverberations: On Memory & Being

 I wonder, are there words that can feel like they are making eye contact with the reader — so that wherever you are, however lonely, you somehow feel seen for the magical being that you are, for the troubled yet beautiful world you are a part of?

-A free downloadable copy of this book can be found here.
+A printed copy of this full-length book of poems can be found here.